fawda123/SWMPr/README.md

 ##Install the Package

 This package is currently under development and will be later uploaded as an official package repository following standard procedures.
 This will allow use of the standard `install.packages` method for direct install within R.  For now, Github users can fork and pull the materials to create a local clone of the current form.
-Otherwise, the `funcs.r` file
+Otherwise, the `funcs.r` file contains all currently developed (and partially tested) functions.
+Package dependencies can be found in `.RProfile`.
+Files ending in `retrieval.r` were used to test the functions.

 ##Package scope and workflow